Downtown Baltimore Focus Areas.

 • 12

-Office Tenant Retention Stakeholder Group arrow
+Office Tenant Retention Stakeholder Group

 Retaining major office tenants in the DMA is critical to decreasing office vacancy.
 80% of economic growth generally comes from existing business.
 As office tenant preferences have evolved to include larger floor plates, open offices, shared amenities, and a campus-like environment, newer developments beyond the tradition downtown core have attracted several office users previously located in older downtown office structures.
 Ensuring a vibrant future in downtown means keeping current office users in downtown.
 BDC has identified approximately 16 office users with expiring leases in the next 4 years with space more than 25,000 square feet.
 BDC will lead the retention effort by meeting with the businesses to discuss staying in Downtown.
 BDC will also meet with building owners to discuss improvements required to retain existing office tenants and discuss any potential incentives that may be applicable.